stanleyw1234/bookstore/README.md

 4. **Scalability**:
     - Adopt a microservices architecture, decouple functionalities and allow flexibilityto scale each functionality independently
-    - Use message queues like Kafka or Redis to manage order peaks (Black Friday and Cyber Monday etc), decouple data flow from actual processing.
+    - Use message queues like Kafka or RabbitMQ to manage order peaks (Black Friday and Cyber Monday etc), decouple data flow from actual processing.
     - Implement auto-scaling on cloud platforms (e.g., AWS, Azure) to dynamically adjust resources based on demand.
     - Implement load balancers to distribute incoming traffic across multiple servers, ensuring high availability and reliability.